dirkcgrunwald/runestone-build/README.md

 # Dockerized Runestone

-This repository contains two dockerfiles that produce containers to build and then serve a Runestone Interactive application and also to build the "Runestone Server" that is used to record student data.
+This repository contains a dockerfile that produces a container to build and then serve a Runestone Interactive application.

 ## Building Runestone Interactive sites